Preliminary decisions. Please note that only decisions published in Prisma is a guarantee of granted funding.

 The projects that are granted funding must develop a data management plan for the data produced in the project.
 By signing our grant terms and conditions, you certify that a data management plan will be available before the research begins and that it will be maintained.

 Formas’ Scientific Council is expected to reach a decision in September 2020 concerning which projects will be awarded a grant.
 Decisions will be announced the following day at the latest on Formas’ website and later sent via email from Prisma.
 Grant award decisions cannot be appealed.
 Read more about Formas’ general terms and conditions for awarded grants.
+External link.

 Kick-off for awarded projects